Skip to content

 Use Cases

-Payflip turns multi-step financial workflows into simple actions.
-Here's what that looks like in practice.
+Payflip turns fragmented financial workflows into simple user actions.
+Here are common examples.

 1. Pay anyone by email or name